findingmarbles/Retromat/README.md

 way down.
 The first live version of Retr-O-Mat had 15 activities.
 So as soon as you've translated indexes 0-14, your language will go live :)

-(The indexes should stay the same across language, so don't move activities around.
+(The indexes should stay the same across languages, so don't move activities around.
 Some of the attributes, e.g. 'duration' and 'suitable', never show up on the page the visitors see.
 No need to translate those.)